volojs/volo/vololib/amdify/doc.md

 * **depends** is a comma-separated list of dependencies, with no spaces
 * **exports** is the global value created by the file that should be treated as the module's exported value.
+* **github** is the "user/repo" that is the origin of the file.
+Used in AMD projects to look for depends/exports override arguments to use from the volojs/repos project.
+Example value: "jrburke/almond" for the almond repo under the jrburke user.

 ## Details